Stentoften Runestone: Interpretation

-In lines AP and AQ, in the phrase "gaf j" ("gave j"), the j-rune is an ideographic rune (Begriffsrune) that stands for the rune name *jera, meaning "harvest" or "bountiful or fruitful year."
+In lines AP and AQ, in the phrase "gaf j" ("gave j"), the j-rune is an ideographic rune that stands for the rune name *jēra, meaning "harvest" or "bountiful or fruitful year."
 One runologist suggests that line AQ is describing an animal sacrifice in return for a good harvest as part of a fertility ritual.

 History

 The Stentoften runestone was discovered in 1823 by the dean O. Hammer.
 It was lying down with the inscription facing downwards, surrounded by five sharp larger stones forming a pentagon or a pentagram.
 Consequently, the stone has been part of a larger monument like the Björketorp Runestone further east.
 In 1864, the runestone was moved into the church of Sölvesborg.